gardener/gardener/docs/proposals/20-ha-control-planes.md

 **Pros**
 * There is no leader election, no quorum related issues to be handled.
 It is simpler to setup and manage.
 * Allows you to just have a total of two etcd nodes - one is active and another is passive.
-In an `active-active` cluster it is always recommended to have odd numbered etcd members (minimum of 3).
 This allows high availability across zones in cases where regions only have 2 zones (e.g. CCloud and Azure regions that do not have more than 2 zones).

 **Cons**
 * For a multi-zonal etcd setup since there is only one active etcd, all instances of API Server's spread across zones will connect to a single etcd instance.
-This results in a drastic increase in cross-zonal traffic, translating to higher operating cost.
+This results in an increase in cross-zonal traffic, translating to higher operating cost.
 * As compared to an `active-active` etcd cluster there is not much difference in cost of compute resources (CPU, Memory, Storage)
 * etcd-druid will have to periodically check the health of both the `primary` and `hot-standby` nodes and ensure that these are up and running.
 * There will be a potential delay in determining that a `primary` etcd instance is no longer healthy.
 Thereby increasing the delay in switching to the `hot-standy` etcd instance causing longer downtime.
 It is also possible that at the same time `hot-standy` also went down or is otherwise unhealthy resulting in a complete downtime.
 The amount of time it will take to recover from such a situation would be several minutes (time to start etcd pod + time to restore either from full snapshot or apply delta snapshots).